 Aside from Langston Hall, a majority of rooms on campus are double occupancy rooms that students share with a roommate.
 Although we cannot provide a private room for all students interested, students should specify on their housing contract if they are interested in paying the additional cost to have their own room.

-Students interested in switching rooms/roommates must talk with their RA and the Director of Housing Operations and/or the Director of Residence Life.
+Students interested in switching rooms/roommates must talk with their RA and the Director of Housing Operations.
 No room changes will be granted during the first two weeks of the semester.

 What Residence Hall policies do I need to be aware of?

 These are just a few of our residence hall policies.
 Please see our full Student Handbook for the rest of our policies.